Ariel Camacho

-José Ariel Camacho Barraza (July 8, 1992 –February 25, 2015) was a Mexican musician and singer-songwriter.
+José Ariel Camacho Barraza (July 8, 1992 – February 25, 2015) was a Mexican musician and singer-songwriter.
 He predominantly performed regional Mexican music, mainly corridos.
 He was the lead singer and lead guitarist of his group, Ariel Camacho y Los Plebes del Rancho.
-In 2013 Ariel Camacho y Los Plebes del Rancho signed to JG Records where they frequently played in Tijuana, Baja California, Mexico.
+In 2013, Ariel Camacho y Los Plebes del Rancho signed to JG Records where they frequently played in Tijuana, Baja California, Mexico.
 In 2014 they signed with DEL Records, which allowed them to play their music in the United States.

-Life and career
+Early life

 Camacho was born to Benito Camacho and Reynalda Barraza on July 8, 1992, in Guamúchil, Sinaloa.
-By age 7, he began playing the guitar and singing by age 12.
-He became known as "la Tuyía" (Note: A nickname meaning "you've made that guitar yours".) due to a childhood nickname given to him by his grandfather because his guitar was much bigger than him.
-When he was in middle school, he met César Iván Sánchez, who played guitar and did backup vocals.
+By age seven, he began playing the guitar and singing by age 12.
+He became known as "La Tuyía" (Note: A nickname meaning "you've made that guitar yours".) due to a childhood nickname given to him by his grandfather because his guitar was much bigger than him.
+When he was in middle school, he met César Iván Sánchez, who would later play guitar and do backup vocals for his band.

+Career

 Camacho later sought to expand his group and found a tuba player, Omar Burgos.
 His first concert was held in Tijuana, in which he played for more than 40,000 people.
 He quickly became known for his expressive way of playing the Mexican twelve-string guitar, a modification of common twelve-string guitars to approximate the timbre of the bajo sexto.
 Ariel's preferred brand of guitar was the Takamine.
 He would play a P3DC-12 guitar.

 He decided to form a band in the beginning of 2013.
 His band Ariel Camacho y Los Plebes del Rancho consisted of "el Tigre", Cesar Sánchez who did rhythm guitar and backing vocals, and "el Cenizo" Omar Burgos who played the sousaphone tuba.
 Camacho was the lead singer and played lead guitar in the band.
 His band quickly became known due to their outdated combination of standard guitar, twelve-string guitar, and sousaphone tuba.
 Among their most successful songs were "Hablemos", "Te Metiste", "El Karma" and "Rey de Corazónes".
 He was later nicknamed "El Rey de Corazónes" after releasing the same-titled song, that quickly made his group known through social media.
 Camacho was praised for maintaining a classical element in his regional music by paying attention to the songwriters who had come before him such as Miguel y Miguel, Camacho's favorite artists.
 He was also a frequent collaborator with other corrido singers, including Grupo Fernández, Grupo Marca Registrada, Los Traviezoz de la Zierra, and Regulo Caro.